pkivolowitz/student_accessible_files/1810/projects/p4/README.md

 ## do / while loop

-Here is the different between a `while` loop and a `do / while` loop.
+Here is the difference between a `while` loop and a `do / while` loop.

 ![this explains it all](./dowhile.jpg)